Introduction

 Towing

-Towing refers to using a vehicle to pull another vehicle that cannot be driven. → page, Instructions for towing.
+Towing refers to using one vehicle to pull another vehicle that cannot be driven under its own power.
+For the Volkswagen Taos, towing must always be carried out according to the approved instructions and only with the correct attachment points. → page, Instructions for towing.

 The vehicle can be towed using a tow bar or tow rope:

-The easiest and safest way to tow is using a tow bar.
-You should use a towing cable only if a tow bar is not available.
-The towing cable should be elastic to protect both vehicles.
-Use a cable made of synthetic rubber or a similar elastic material.
+The easiest and safest way to tow is with a tow bar, because it keeps the distance between the vehicles more stable and reduces sudden pulling forces.
+A towing cable should only be used when a tow bar is not available.
+The cable must be elastic enough to protect both vehicles from shock loads.
+Use a cable made of synthetic rubber or a similar elastic material designed for vehicle recovery.

 Towing with a tow truck

-If the vehicle is to be raised at an axle for towing, this must only be done at the following axle:
+If the vehicle has to be raised at one axle for towing, it may only be lifted at the following axle:

 WARNING